1 Qt How Many Pt

 Q: Can I convert pints back to quarts?

 A: Yes, absolutely!
 To convert pints back to quarts, you simply reverse the process.
 Divide the number of pints by 2.
-For example, 4 pints divided by 2 equals 2 quarts.
+Take this: 4 pints divided by 2 equals 2 quarts.

 Q: What if I have a fraction of a quart?
 How do I convert that to pints?